-09 Jun What is a Price Level?
+09 Jun Price Level

 Posted at 06:21h in 0 Comments

-The term price level refers to the average of current prices of the goods and services produced in an economy.
+Definition: The term price level refers to the average of current prices of the goods and services produced in an economy.
 It is the level at a specific point in time.
 The price level in the economy assumes significance because it is used to measure the rate of inflation.

-What does price level mean?
+What does Price Level mean?

+Here are some instances of extremely high inflation: Germany in the post-World War I period – at the height of the inflationary period, price increases reached rates in excess of 30,000% per month.
+Why did that happen?
+The country printed a great deal of currency while the supply of goods remained low.
+Hungary – the country witnessed a level of hyperinflation that is hard to imagine.
+At one point, in the post-World War II period, prices were doubling every 15 hours.
 Venezuela – more recently, the South American country has been witnessing extremely high levels of inflation.
 This has been brought about by poor government policies and a fall in the price of oil, a major export.
 The International Monetary Fund (IMF) estimates that in 2018, the country will see an increase in price levels of over 2,349%.

 The price level is a key economic indicator.
 It allows economists to measure the rate of inflation and provides central bankers with some of the key information that they need to frame the country’s monetary policy.